pivotal/docs-tap/app-sso/upgrades/index.md

 VMware strongly recommends that you recreate your `AuthServers` after upgrading your AppSSO package installation to `3.0.0` with the following changes:

 - Migrate field `.spec.tls.disabled` to `.spec.tls.deactivated`.
-The older `.disabled` field will be removed in a future release.
+The older `.disabled` field will be removed in the next release.

 ### `v1.0.0` to `v2.0.0`